 - A change in tea?
 Climate change is affecting the quality of tea, according to a 2014 paper in Herbalgram, the journal of the nonprofit American Botanical Council, which analyzed Chinese teas grown under different weather conditions.
 As the author wrote, “extreme rains, which are becoming more frequent with climate change, serve to dilute tea phytochemicals,” the compounds thought to be responsible for tea’s health benefits.

 What we can do

 The Lancet Commission on Health and Climate Change, a collaboration of academic centers in Europe and China formed in 2015, has called climate change a “medical emergency” that can reverse a half-century of health and nutrition advances.
-You and I can do our part by transitioning to more sustainable lifestyles, which include driving less (and walking and cycling more) and eating diets that are more plant-based.
+We can all do our part by transitioning to more sustainable lifestyles, which include driving less (and walking and cycling more) and eating diets that are more plant-based.
 But perhaps most important is to urge our political representatives to honor the commitment the U.S. made in the Paris Agreement.
 Here is how to contact your Senator.
 For more on the Paris Agreement and how to get involved, go to The Paris Climate Agreement.